purebase/pale/README.md

-# Legeerklaering
+# Pale

-Repository for Legeerklaering.
+Repository for Pale.
 Application written in Kotlin used to receive legeerklæringer from external systems, doing some validation, then pushing it to our internal systems.

 ### Technologies & Tools